trentlarson/endorser-ch/README.md

 - 85 1 convert all response dates to ISO format (including zone)
 - 85 1 look into the action & tenure results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
 - 85 0 deploy from git rather than from local?
 (It's all public.)
+- 80 0 reportClaims page always shows "(no details)"
 - 80 0 optimize seesObjectThroughOthers rather than 2 awaits
+- 80 0 automate DB backup
+- 80 1 debug: add "id INTEGER PRIMARY KEY," to event table and see failures with unhandled promises
 - 80 1 don't insert same subject-object into network DB
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
 - 80 2 export to Neo4J